GianniBYoung/kscribbler/README.md

    - Connect your Kobo to your computer and mount the device
    - Navigate to the `.kobo` directory on your Kobo (might need to show hidden files)
    - Copy the `KoboRoot.tgz` into this directory and unmount the device safely.
 This will trigger a reboot and upgrade.
-4. Remount the device and navigate to the `.adds/kscibbler` directory and add your hardcover token.
+4. Remount the device and navigate to `/mnt/onboard/.adds/kscribbler`.
+  - If you don't see this directory check for `/mnt/onboard/.adds/kscribbler`
+5. Copy the example config file and add your token:
+    - `cp config.env.example config.env`
+    - `vi config.env`

 ## Upgrade